Mortgage Lead Cost: How Much Are Mortgage Leads in 2025?

 Mortgage Lead Sources

-The digital era and the outburst of COVID-19 have drastically transformed lead generation, with a significant shift towards online channels.
-The ease and convenience of online platforms are increasingly appealing to consumers, leading to a shift from traditional, in-person application processes to digital solutions.
+In the last few years, mortgage lead generation has shifted online.
 About 81% of consumers now prefer to sign their loan documents electronically, and 58% think they should be able to apply for mortgage loans exclusively via smartphone.

 Source: Finastra